 To support: Stop in (123 E. 5th St.) for a cigar or a cocktail on the roof.

-To support: Stop in for a pop at Popbar’s NoDa, Camp North End or Concord Mills locations.
+To support: Stop in for a pop at Popbar’s NoDa or Camp North End locations.

 You may remember Romeo’s as the food truck that had lines of vegan-curious customers stretching down the block.
 Within about a year of starting the mobile operation, Romeo’s expanded to a brick-and-mortar location with a drive-thru window.